Boston gangster James 'Whitey' Bulger killed in West Virginia prison

 James "Whitey" Bulger, the notorious and much-feared former Boston mob boss, was killed Tuesday morning at the US Penitentiary Hazelton in Bruceton Mills, West Virginia, officials told CNN.

-His life apparently ended the way he lived it.
-The FBI is investigating the death, which the Federal Bureau of Prisons confirmed.
+The FBI is investigating the death, which occurred a day after his transfer to the West Virginia facility, according to the Federal Bureau of Prisons.

+"Hopefully the seven years he spent in prison as well as his recent death brings some closure to the families of his many victims," Brian Kelly, one of the former federal prosecutors who tried Bulger, said in a statement.

-Bulger was found unresponsive at 8:20 a.m., according to a statement from the prisons bureau.
-He was pronounced dead by the Preston County medical examiner after life-saving measures failed.
+Bulger, 89, was found unresponsive at 8:20 a.m., according to a statement from the prisons bureau.
+He was pronounced dead by the Preston County medical examiner after failed life-saving measures.
+No staff or other inmates were injured, the prisons bureau said.

+The circumstances of this week's transfer remain unclear.
+Bulger had also been housed at federal penitentiaries in Oklahoma and Tucson, Arizona.

-Bulger, 89, who eluded federal authorities for more than 16 years before his arrest in June 2011, was serving the rest of his life in prison for a litany of crimes, including his role in 11 murders.
+Bulger, who eluded federal authorities for more than 16 years before his arrest in June 2011, was serving the rest of his life in prison for a litany of crimes that included his role in 11 murders.

-He was sentenced in November 2013 to two life terms plus five years for his role as architect of a criminal enterprise that, in the words of a federal judge, committed "unfathomable" acts that terrorized a city.
+He was sentenced in November 2013 to two life terms plus five years as architect of a criminal enterprise that, in the words of a federal judge, committed "unfathomable" acts that terrorized a city.

 A federal jury convicted Bulger that year of 31 counts, including racketeering, extortion, money laundering, drug dealing and weapons possession.
 The jury found him culpable in 11 killings from 1973 through 1985.

-Note: - Update: Significant Damage after Cameron Prison Uprising